Food safety, certification programmes, animal safety and diseaseLivestock legislation

 Describe food safety regulations for meat and poultry products, and all other food products in your jurisdiction.

-- animal and plant quarantine; and
+- food premises and equipment; and

 What enforcement can take place in relation to food safety?
 What penalties may apply?